motomedialab/simple-laravel-audit/README.md

 ### Security

-If you discover any security related issues, please email chris@motocom.co.uk instead of using the issue tracker.
+If you discover any security-related issues, please email chris@motocom.co.uk instead of using the issue tracker.

 ## License